nozdrenkov/private-gpt-frontend/README.md

 git clone https://github.com/nozdrenkov/private-gpt-frontend.git
 ```

+5. Copy the `privateGptServer.py` script from the `private-gpt-frontend` folder into the `privateGPT` folder.

+6. Run flask backend with `python3 privateGptServer.py` (in `privateGPT` folder).

-5. In the `private-gpt-frontend` install all dependencies:
+7. In the `private-gpt-frontend` install all dependencies:

 ```bash
 npm install
 ```

-6. Run the frontend with (in the same `private-gpt-frontend` folder):
+8. Run the frontend with (in the same `private-gpt-frontend` folder):

 ```bash
 npm run dev
 ```

-7. Open http://localhost:3000 in the browser and start searching!
+9. Open http://localhost:3000 in the browser and start searching!

-8. You can also put your search term in ther URL http://localhost:3000/?search=your%20question (this way you can setup automation with [Chrome search engine](https://support.google.com/chrome/answer/95426) or using [Alfred](https://www.alfredapp.com/)).
+10. You can also put your search term in ther URL http://localhost:3000/?search=your%20question (this way you can setup automation with [Chrome search engine](https://support.google.com/chrome/answer/95426) or using [Alfred](https://www.alfredapp.com/)).